paritytech/wasm-utils/README.md

 # wasm-tools

-Boiler plate code to test parity wasm tools and compile rust/c/c++ code to wasm-contracts
+Boilerplate code to test Parity WASM tools and compile rust/c/c++ code to wasm-contracts

 ## How to compile contract